-- Only CCIs with staff who have knowledge and/or experience relevant to the listed specialty types will be considered. - CPAs and ILPs must operate an office close to their homes. - Have you spoken with local DFCS offices / the regional ILS about their needs?
+- Only CCIs with staff who have knowledge and/or experience relevant to the listed specialty types will be considered. - CPAs must operate an office within proximity to their homes. - •Have you spoken with local DFCS offices about their needs?
 Are you ready to work with DFCS case managers to get referrals and placements?